EnforcerRack/datadog-agent/docs/cloud-workload-security/backend.md

             "properties": {
                 "syscall": {
                     "type": "string",
-                    "description": "Syscall is the name of the syscall that triggered the anomaly detection" }
+                    "description": "Name of the syscall that triggered the anomaly detection event" }
             },
             "additionalProperties": false,